-May it please your Excellency: The aged mother of an MRS unfortunate son, whom tender age has brought on the verge. of the abyss,-falls at the feet of your Excellency, with grief in her heart and a sobbing voice, to beg from your Excellency her son's pardon.
-To-morrow the fatal order, by which the thread of his life is to be cut, is to be put into Must be die in the morning of his life? execution. who is the only support of the latter days of his aged care worn mother-he who is the only protection of his three younger sisters-he who is a perfect model of filial piety and fraternal love-he, who is cherished by all his friends!
+May it please your Excellency: The aged mother of an unfortunate son, whom tender age has brought on the verge of the abyss,-falls at the feet of your Excellency, with grief in her heart and a sobbing voice, to beg from your Excellency her son's pardon.
+To-morrow the fatal order, by which the thread of his life is to be cut, is to be put into execution.
+Must be die in the morning of his life?
+He who is the only support of the latter days of his aged care worn mother-he who is the only protection of his three younger sisters-he who is a perfect model of filial piety and fraternal love-he, who is cherished by all his friends!
 Must the young and tender head fall a sacrifice on the bloody scaffold?
-Must your petitioner with her remaining children, be reduced to beg for their daily bread? ever abundant that bread might be, it would always be eaten in bitterness of soul, for it would come no more from the hands of a beloved son, an idolized brother! this because the unfortunate young man had allowed himself for a moment to be led astray and had given way to a storm which had envelloped so many of age and experience, No, no! your heart which has experienced the feelings of paternal love, must feel compassion for my situation.- You cannot disdain my prayer, the prayer of an unfortunate mother; and if you do not give me back my son, you will n single also W driver mcen your his co Pardo that c rour serval ness ( reat spirit for
+Must your petitioner with her remaining children, be reduced to beg for their daily bread?
+However abundant that bread might be, it would always be eaten in bitterness of soul, for it would come no more from the hands of a beloved son, an idolized brother!
+And all this because the unfortunate young man had allowed himself for a moment to be led astray and had given way to a storm which had envelloped so many of age and experience, No, no! your heart which has experienced the feelings of paternal love, must feel compassion for my situation.-You cannot disdain my prayer, the prayer of an unfortunate mother; and if you do not give me back my son, you will at least commute his sentence, and give him time for repentance.
+You will remember that he has not spilled a single drop of the blood of his fellow creatures.
+You will not forget that he has already suffered-you will not forget also what your petitioner has suffered for hum, when she was driven from her home by the fire killed by the hand of the incendiary.
+Pardon, which is a kingly virtue, ought to be your most noble pleasure.
+Pardon then my son; and all his compatriots shall join me in blessing your memory.-Pardon my son, and experience will teach the whole world that clemency and not rigor, is the nucleus of loyalty.
+And your petitioner will not cease to implore heaven for the preservation and glory of your Excellency, and for the happiness of your family.